Back to Portfolio

 CEO: Jason Les

 Poor - Massive capex ($3.5B cumulative over 5 years) with negative cumulative FCF.
-Used convertible note proceeds to buy Bitcoin (treasury strategy).
-130% share dilution in 2 years.
+Used convertible note proceeds to buy Bitcoin.
+117% share dilution in 2.5 years.
+Selling BTC treasury to fund operations.

 5 ECONOMICS